edenobrega/sports-hall-booking-5p/README.md

 For the actual booking page, I will be using a calendar and a table, from which the user will select a date from the calendar and the table will be updated to display a list times.
 This will be an easy to understand and use system, while also being easy to display on both mobile and desktop devices.

 All admin/owner pages will be table layouts as they will be mainly just displaying data and this will be the easiest and most concise way to display such data.

-### Color Scheme
-I will be using only two colors for the site, Blue, #1d71b8 and Green, #44ad47.

-### Typography
-Gill Sans.
-I do not feel multiple are needed for a simple site.

 ### Wireframes
 Register